PaulHex6/Table-AI/README.md

-# GPT Excel Processor
+# ⬆️⬇️ GPT Excel Processor

-This is a Streamlit-based application that processes Excel files containing prompts and parameters using OpenAI's GPT models.
-The app estimates the cost of processing based on the selected GPT model and allows you to download the processed file with GPT-generated responses.
+Table AI automatically populates your Excel tables using ChatGPT.
+Just upload your Excel file, and let the AI fill in the data.
+Once the process is complete, download the populated table with the generated results.

 ## Features